Law Firm Answering Service

 - Catch prospective-client calls after hours, during court, at lunch, and when staff are already on the phone.

-- Turn qualified inquiries into consultation-ready intake instead of a blank callback task.
+- Turn qualified inquiries into consultation-ready intake instead of a callback with no context task.

 - Answer approved questions about location, consultation process, hours, and practice areas.

-- Route existing clients, urgent issues, referral calls, and sensitive matters to the right person with context attached.
+- Send existing clients, urgent issues, referral calls, and sensitive matters to the right person with context attached.

 How the operation changes when the phone stops leaking revenue